futtta/autoptimize/readme.txt

 = What can I do with the API? =

 A whole lot; there are filters you can use to conditionally disable Autoptimize per request, to change the CSS- and JS-excludes, to change the limit for CSS background-images to be inlined in the CSS, to define what JS-files are moved behing the aggregated on, to change the defer-attribute on the aggregated JS script-tag, ...
-There are examples for many filters in autoptimize_helper.php_example.
+There are examples for many filters in autoptimize_helper.php_example and in this FAQ.

-= How can I use/ activate autoptimize_helper.php_example? =
+= How can I use the code in autoptimize_helper.php_example? =

-Copy it to /wp-content/plugins/autoptimize_helper.php and activate it in WordPress' plugin page.
-After that you can simple remove the one of the comment-sequences (double-slash) to activate one (or more) of the functions in there.
+Although you could add the code to your theme's functions.php, it would get overwritten with your next theme update.
+Therefor it is better to either create a helper plugin of your own or to simply use [the Code Snippets plugin](https://wordpress.org/plugins/code-snippets/) to manage your custom code.

 = How does CDN work? =